XDC-Community/docs/learn/how-to-articles/how-to-create-and-deploy-an-xrc20-token-using-brownie.md

 ## 💵 Events

-As mentioned in [📰 About XRC20 Tokens](#-about-xrc20-tokens).
-Events are very important part of a Smart Contract logic.
-Events have `indexed` variables that are variables that can be filtered by off-chain interfaces.
-We might be tempted to index all the variables that are tied to an on-chain event, however we can't go crazy about it since Solidity has a _maximum of 3 indexed variable_ limitation for Events.
-Lets write both `Approval` and `Transfer` events:
+As mentioned in [📰 About XRC20 Tokens](#-about-xrc20-tokens), events are very important part of a Smart Contract logic.
+Events have `indexed` variables that can be filtered by off-chain interfaces.
+You might be tempted to index all the variables that are tied to an on-chain event, however Solidity has a _maximum of 3 indexed variable_ limitation for Events.
+You will write both `Approval` and `Transfer` events:

 ```solidity
 // SPDX-License-Identifier: MIT